Skip to Content

 The installation only has three steps.
 First, hang moisture-resistant drywall.
 Then, apply an appropriate adhesive.
 Secure the panels, seal the joints, and you’re done.

 Corian is easy to install and will look great for years to come.
-It’s non-porosity makes it the obvious choice for wet environments, and no area of your home is exposed to more moisture than your shower walls.
+Its non-porosity makes it the obvious choice for wet environments, and no area of your home is exposed to more moisture than your shower walls.

-Corian can also be thermoformed.
+The material can also be thermoformed.
 By applying high heat to the material, it is possible to bend and curve it to fit the exact dimensions of your shower, no matter the specifications.

-How Much Does a Corian Shower Cost?
+How Much Does Corian In The Shower Cost?

 Expect to pay between $42 and $65 per square foot for material.
 An average shower enclosure measures about 70 feet, with a depth of three feet, a width of four feet, and a height of seven feet.